zero-one-group/fxl.js/docs/inventory-spreadsheet-walkthrough.md

 ```

 ### Component 1: Form Headers
-We start off with one of the simplest component, namely the report header that contains the document template ID and the report creation context.:

 <p align="center">
   <img src="https://i.imgur.com/VZ6BhAP.png" width="400" />
 </p>

+We start off with a simple component, namely the report header that contains the document template ID and the report creation context.

 The component has a tabular format, so we lay out the cell values as a nested array and invoke `fxl.tableToCells` to take care of the relative coordinates.

 As for the style, we treat the first label column differently to the second value column.
-We bake this condition into a holistic styling function, before applying it to every cell in the component.
-If you are unfamiliar with `fxl.pipe` and the [curried](https://stackoverflow.com/questions/36314/what-is-currying) shortcut functions, see [_fxl.js_ Shortcut Functions](docs/fxljs-shortcut-functions.md).
+We bake this condition into a holistic styling function, before applying it to every cell in the component:

 ```typescript
 const plainFormHeader = fxl.tableToCells([